Autobuses de Oriente: History

+Services

+A.D.O. offers service to most major cities and towns in all or part of the states of Campeche, Chiapas, Guerrero, Hidalgo, Mexico City, Michoacan, Morelos, Oaxaca, Puebla, Quintana Roo, State of Mexico, Tabasco, Tamaulipas, Tlaxcala, Veracruz, and Yucatan.
+Major metropolitan areas served include those of Mexico City, Puebla, Mérida, Cuernavaca, Tampico, Veracruz, Acapulco, Villahermosa, Reynosa, Cancún, Tuxtla Gutiérrez, Xalapa, Oaxaca, Pachuca, and Tlaxcala.

 A.D.O. offers three distinct types of services: first-class, under the brand ADO, luxury-class, under the brand ADO GL (GL as an acronym for "Gran Lujo", which translates into English as "Great Luxury"), and executive-class under the brand ADO Platino.
 These three classes offer increasing amenities for increasing prices, with ADO Platino being the most expensive option.

 Furthermore, A.D.O. is a company owned by its namesake group, Grupo A.D.O., which also offers second- and third-class services on most of mainline A.D.O. routes and to smaller communities on the same service area, through brands such as SUR, Volcanes, Omnibus Cristobal Colón (OCC), and Autobuses Unidos (AU).